How Deer Accidents Affect Car Insurance Claims

 The number of deer-related accidents spikes every fall, to the point of being staggering.
 Deer have a mind of their own and react unexpectedly.
-The only thing you can control is your own reaction to seeing a deer in your path.
+The only thing you can control is your own reaction to seeing a deer in your path, and sometimes that won't be enough.
 Prepare yourself for a potential deer accident and learn the answers to common questions regarding your car insurance.

-The consequences for swerving to miss a deer can be significant in regards to your car insurance policy too.
+The consequences for swerving to miss a deer can be significant in regard to your car insurance policy, too.
 Hitting an inanimate object with your vehicle is a collision.
-Collision accidents often come with higher deductibles and higher surcharges.
-Simple take your foot off the gas, brake as much as you safely can and keep a straight course.
+Collision accidents often come with higher deductibles and higher surcharges than those covered by comprehensive policies, which usually cover animal accidents.
+Simply take your foot off the gas, brake as much as you safely can, and keep a straight course.

 Deer accidents are covered under the comprehensive coverage of your insurance policy.
 If you are unsure of your coverage, locate your declarations page to verify.
 A quick phone call to your agent or customer service representative can also clarify what coverage you have listed on your vehicle.

 Sometimes after a deer accident, a tow may be required.
 If you have comprehensive coverage, the tow will automatically be covered as part of the claim.
 If you do not have comprehensive coverage but have roadside assistance, your tow will be covered.
-No comprehensive coverage plus no roadside assistance means you will be on your own for both the damage to your vehicle and the tow.
+Without either policy, you will be on your own for both the damage to your vehicle and the tow.

 Comprehensive coverage is often purchased with a deductible.
-Some companies do offer a zero deductible, so it depends on how you set your policy up.
+Some companies do offer a zero deductible, so it depends on how you set up your policy.
 Comprehensive is less expensive than collision and is often sold with a lower deductible.
 If you have a deductible listed on comprehensive, it should apply to a deer-auto accident.
-Check your declarations page or call your agent to verify what your deductible is listed at.
+Check your declarations page or call your agent to verify your deductible.